-The policies and requirements of JSU's School of Nursing are constantly being reviewed and are subject to revision by the College of Health Professions and Wellness.
+The policies and requirements of JAX STATE's School of Nursing are constantly being reviewed and are subject to revision by the College of Health Professions and Wellness.
 This is necessary in the light of developing technology and changes occurring in thenursing profession.
-Therefore, the policies and requirements as set out in the latest catalogue and Undergraduate StudentHandbook of JSU's School of Nursing will be applicable to all students, regardless of what the policies were on the date of entry intoJSU School of Nursing.
+Therefore, the policies and requirements as set out in the latest catalogue and Undergraduate StudentHandbook of JAX STATE's School of Nursing will be applicable to all students, regardless of what the policies were on the date of entry intoJAX STATE School of Nursing.

-Background of JSU School of Nursing
+Background of JAX STATE School of Nursing

 Accreditation Information

 Mission Statement

-Vision Statement
+Vision Statement 5

 Core Values

-Department Goals
+School Goals

-Department Learning Outcomes (DLO's):
+School Learning Outcomes (SLO's):

-Program Learning Outcomes (PLO's) Undergraduate
+Nursing Learning Outcomes (NLO's) Undergraduate

 The Professional Scholars' Code

 Professional Scholars Code Agreement

 Standards for Professional Behavior

 Standards for Professional Behavior Agreement

 Professionalism in Social Media and Electronic Communication

 Educational Mobility-STEP Program RN-BSN

-Admission Criteria, Retention, Course and Graduation Requirements 16
+Admission Criteria, Retention, Course and Graduation Requirements

-EDUCATIONAL MOBILITY-STEP Program RN-BSN
+EDUCATIONAL MOBILITY-STEP Program RN-BSN 16

 Retention in the Educational Mobility-STEP Program

 Educational Mobility-STEP Program RN-BSNCourse Requirements

-Registered Nurse Plan
+Registered Nurse Plan 17

 Required Nursing Courses

 Description of Nursing Courses (NU)

-Essential Functions for Admission and Progression in the Upper Division of Nursing
+Essential Functions for Admission and Progression in the Upper Division of Nursing 21

 Credit System

 Dismissal from the Nursing Major

-Grading Policies
+Grading Policies 24

-Grading System
+Grading System 24

-Grade Point Averages
+Grade Point Averages 24

 Academic Forgiveness and Second Chance

-Student Appeal and/or Grievance Procedure
+Student Appeal and/or Grievance Procedure 25

 Smoke-Free Environment Policy

 Health Insurance Portability and Accountability Act of 1996

 HIPAA Statement of Understanding

-Statement of Understanding Regarding EPP

-Failure to comply with these guidelines may prevent graduation as scheduled.

 Financial Assistance

 Nursing Scholarships

 Special Nursing Costs

 Requirements for Graduation

 Licensure Requirements

 Student Affairs

 Jacksonville Association of Nursing Students

 Nurses Christian Fellowship

 Sigma Theta Tau

-Student Services
+Student Services 29

-Counseling Services
+Counseling Services 29

-Career Services
+Career Services 29

-Disability Resources
+Disability Resources 29

 RMC/University Health Center

 DEAN of COLLEGE OF HEALTH PROFESSIONS AND WELLNESS

-FACULTY OF JSU SCHOOL OF NURSING
+FACULTY OF JAX STATE SCHOOL OF NURSING

-JSU SCHOOL OF NURSING STAFF
+JAX STATE SCHOOL OF NURSING STAFF

 Non Discrimination Statement

+Title IX Coordinator

 Admission Statement

-Background of JSU School of Nursing
+Background of JAX STATE School of Nursing

 The Jacksonville State University College of Health Professions and Wellness was established to deliver a top-quality education for 21st century professionals in an effort to promote health and wellness in our communities, state, nation, and around the world.
-JSU's School of Nursing has developed undergraduate and graduate programs utilizing the latest evidence-based practices.
+JAX STATE's School of Nursing has developed undergraduate and graduate programs utilizing the latest evidence-based practices.
 It is our goal to prepare future leaders in health and wellness professions.

 The College of Nursing at Jacksonville State University was created in 1967 by the Legislature of Alabama as a memorial to Governor Lurleen B. Wallace.
 The first class graduated from the college in August 1972.
 Graduates of this program earn a Bachelor of Science in Nursing (BSN) degree.
 The RN-BSN/Post-licensure STEP program was established in 1995.
 The addition of a master's degree program with a major in community health nursing was approved in June 1998.
 The inaugural class was admitted in Fall 1999.
-Since 2015, the College of Nursing was absorbed into a School of Health Professions and Wellness and transitioned to JSU's School of Nursing.
-In August of 2021, the name of JSU's School of Health Professions and Wellness was changed to JSU's School of Nursing.
+Since 2015, the College of Nursing was absorbed into a School of Health Professions and Wellness and transitioned to JAX STATE's School of Nursing.
+In August of 2021, the name of JAX STATE's School of Health Professions and Wellness and Wellness was changed to JAX STATE's College of Health Professions and Wellness and in Fall 2022, the JAX STATE's School of Nursing's name was changed to JAX STATE's School of Nursing.